 The last step is a follow up visit.
 For the follow up, you’ll get an ultrasound or blood test.
 This will make sure your abortion is complete and you are well.

-In the unlikely event that you are still pregnant, your doctor or nurse will discuss your options with you.
-In the unlikely case that it doesn't work, you may need another dose of medication or to have an in-clinic abortion to end the pregnancy.
+In the unlikely case that the abortion doesn't work and you're still pregnant, your doctor or nurse will discuss your options with you.
+You may need another dose of medication or to have an in-clinic procedure to complete the abortion.

 How does a medication abortion feel?